 What Is Direct Mail Marketing?

-Direct mail marketing means physical correspondence you send to current and potential customers to promote your business.
+Direct mail marketing is the physical correspondence you send to current and potential customers to promote your business.
 The goal is to get them to purchase a product or service or come into your physical location.

-Direct mail gives businesses more return on investment (ROI).
-The average mail response rate for direct mail is around 9%.
-Approximately 87% of that segment has been driven to make an online purchase from that business.
+Direct mail still works—the average mail response rate for direct mail is around 9%, and approximately 87% of that segment has been driven to make an online purchase from that business.

 To print high-quality materials, you can partner with a mailing house, like imail comms.
 We can help you send your direct mail via Royal Mail at affordable rates.